kylhgr/KaylahGore/README.md

 # Hey there, I'm Kaylah

 I'm a Cloud Architect with a specialization in DevOps and Machine Learning.
-I bridge the semantic gap between business objectivs and technological solutions.
+I bridge the semantic gap between business objectivs and technological solutions. --> **Disclaimer: This repo does not contain any code from my current or past organizations**

 ![GitHub trophy](https://github-profile-trophy.vercel.app/?username=kylhgr&theme=onedark&margin-w=15&margin-h=15&column=7)